awsdocs/amazon-ec2-user-guide/doc_source/connection-prereqs.md

 ## Locate the private key and set the permissions<a name="connection-prereqs-private-key"></a>
 + **Locate the private key**

   Get the fully\-qualified path to the location on your computer of the `.pem` file for the key pair that you specified when you launched the instance\.
-For more information, see [Identify the key pair that was specified at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#identify-key-pair-specified-at-launch) \.
+For more information, see [Identify the public key specified at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/describe-keys.html#identify-key-pair-specified-at-launch) \.
 If you can't find your private key file, see [I've lost my private key\.
 How can I connect to my Linux instance?](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html#replacing-lost-key-pair)
 + **Set the permissions of your private key**

   If you will use an SSH client on a macOS or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it\.